dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 # Let's Encrypt and DNSimple

 <note>
-This article describes a feature in private beta.
-Please contact support to join the beta and get access to the feature.
+This article describes a feature in Public Beta.
 </note>

 <note>